SAP-samples/fsm-extension-sample/samples/refresh-token-sample-js/README.md

-# SAP Field Service Management - Refresh Token Sample (TypeScript)
+# SAP Field Service Management - Refresh Token Sample (JavaScript)

 This is an SAP Field Service Management extension project demonstrating how to handle token refresh.